atom-box/tatll/posts/saludarity.md

 ---

-# Banana Madison
+# Wisconsin Is Fine

-Banana Madison is a weekly action group building people-powered resistance to authoritarianism.
+WIFI a weekly brainstorming group motivating each other to say no, building people-powered resistance to authoritarianism.

 ## The meetup